 By Bill Dragon

-Joel Harris, an independent investment and insurance professional, will be conducting retirement-planning workshops at the Monon Center in Carmel during the upcoming winter months.
+Joel Harris, an independent investment and insurance professional, will be conducting retirement-planning workshops at the Monon Center in Carmel in the coming days.

-Harris has offices in Carmel and has been licensed as a financial advisor since 2006.
-He said he puts these workshops together to provide information for people thinking about their retirement.
+Harris said he puts these workshops together to provide information for people thinking about their retirement.

 “The purpose of the workshops is not to sell anything, but to educate people,” he said.

 This is the third year Harris has presented the workshops at the center.
 The schedule and topics to be covered are: